 The 1850’s to the 1860’s was a prosperous time.
 The NY Central Falls Line railroad transported milk to Buffalo and large wheat crops to Rochester, Buffalo and Niagara Falls.
 There were several farming industries in the area, the Johnston Harvester Co. and the Seymour, Morgan and Allen Co. which invented the Morgan Reaper, an improvement on the McCormick Reaper which was also manufactured here.

 It was during this same decade that a local author, Mary Jane Holmes, published her second novel, Lena Rivers, which sold over one half a million copies.
 By 1907, the year she died, she had written over 40 novels.
 Mansions sprang up in the Village, several of which are still standing.

-During the Civil War years, 1861-1864, 293 soldiers served from Brockport and Sweden.
-It is interesting to note, in those days, a conscripted soldier could pay someone to go in his place.
-After the war, during the years 1867-1869, the Baptist Collegiate Institute became the Brockport Normal School and included a school for the high school age children in the area.
+During the Civil War years, 1861-1864, 293 soldiers served from Sweden.
+It is interesting to note that in those days, a conscripted soldier could pay someone to go in his place.
+After the war, during the years 1867-1869, the Baptist Collegiate Institute became the Brockport Normal School and included a school for high school age children in the area.
 The first parochial school, Nativity, was created in 1876.
-This was also the year that the Monroe County Fair was held in Brockport.
+This was also the year that the Monroe County Fair was held in Sweden.
 By this time, there were other businesses in Town such as the Moore Publishing Company (1845) a national subscription service, the Schafer Shoe Factory and the Capen Piano Works.
-In 1877, there was a big fire on Market Street which destroyed all Town records from 1850 to 1877.
-The Soldier-Sailor Monument was built in 1893 and is currently being restored.
+In 1877, there was a big fire on Market Street which destroyed all Town records from 1850-1877.

 The turn of the century brought the Spanish American War (1898) in which nine people in the area served.